microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 # Starts up the web application on your local machine
 npm start
 ```

+**NOTE:** The Frontend application is configured to connect to the Backend function's URL via a setting in the `/ContosoAIAppsFrontend/src/environments/environment.ts` file.
+If your Backend function app is running on a different port or machine, please update the `environment.ts` config file accordingly

 Open another terminal in VSCode so that you can continue the rest of the challenges.
 The ContosoAIAppsBackend and ContosoAIAppsFrontend will remain running in the background.